matthiasroder/vibe/README.md

 # vibe-template
-My approach to vibe coding
+My approach to vibe coding.
+Based on @vasumanmoza

 ## Basic sequence
 Use a non-reasoning ChatGPT or Claude model